DUI Car Insurance in New York

 1. 1

-A DUI in New York usually means higher insurance costs, but that doesn’t mean you should stick to the bare minimum.
+A DUI in New York means higher insurance costs, but that doesn’t mean you stick to the bare minimum.
 Consider your budget, driving habits and how much protection you’re comfortable with.
-You can use our auto insurance coverage calculator to figure out what level of coverage works best for you.
+You can use our auto insurance coverage calculator to figure out what level of coverage you need.

 2. 2

-There aren’t any discounts made specifically for DUI cases, but many insurers offer savings for things like getting a quote online or paying upfront.
-New York drivers may also qualify for a 10% premium discount by completing a defensive driving course, which often costs around $35.
+There aren’t any discounts for DUI cases, but many insurers offer savings for things like getting a quote online or paying upfront.
+New York drivers may also qualify for a 10% premium discount by completing a defensive driving course, which costs around $35.

 3. 3